Lincoln Continental Mark III

-Ford manufactured the Continental Mark III at its Wixom Assembly Plant facility (Wixom, Michigan) alongside the Thunderbird and the Lincoln Continental.
-For 1972, in alignment with the redesign of the Thunderbird, the Mark III was superseded by the Continental Mark IV.
+Ford manufactured the Mark III at its Wixom Assembly Plant facility in Michigan alongside the Thunderbird and the Lincoln Continental.
+For 1972, in alignment with a Thunderbird redesign, the Mark III was superseded by the Continental Mark IV.

 History

-The 1969 Continental Mark III was created when Lee Iacocca, Ford's vice-president, car and truck group, at the time, directed Design Vice President, Gene Bordinat, to "put a Rolls-Royce grille on a Thunderbird" in September 1965.
-Iacocca assigned development of the Mark III to the new "Strawberry Studio"- a special development preproduction team led by Bordinat.
+The Continental Mark III was the brainchild of Lee Iacocca, Ford's vice-president, car and truck group in 1965, who directed Design Vice President, Gene Bordinat, to "put a Rolls-Royce grille on a Thunderbird" that September.
+Development was assigned by Iacocca to the new "Strawberry Studio"- a special development preproduction team led by Bordinat.
 The Mark III was based on the fourth generation Lincoln Continental (1961–1969) and the four-door fifth generation Thunderbird introduced for 1967.
 With the Thunderbird "dying in the marketplace" Iacocca wanted to put the company's development investment to better use by expanding its platform over several models.
 The final design of the Mark III was introduced to a Lincoln-Mercury Focus Group in mid January 1966- receiving an overwhelmingly negative response from the group.
 Despite this feedback, both Iacocca and Henry Ford II loved the design and overruled objections.
 On March 24, 1966, the Mark III was given the green light for production.